Table of contents:

 - Prioritize and maintain a healthy company culture:

 Company culture is like the spine of a company.
 It can really make or break any company.
 There could be “n” number of reasons for employees to join a company.
 But, good company culture is the plaster that makes employees stay with a company.
 Moreover, it’s not just the responsibility of an HR leader to hold the company’s culture.
 It takes two to tango and managers are equally responsible.
 Managers must create micro-cultures within the teams to lead a great culture organization-wide.
 Employers can get away with the worst of “the great resignation” if the leaders are delivering good employee experiences holistically.
 Senior executives must also give a hand and create a culture of generosity & gratitude in teams and acknowledge & recognize employee efforts.
 If you create a healthy and positive culture, you can never go wrong with your employee retention.

 But what are pulse surveys?

 Pulse surveys may sound like a jargon, but it's really not that complicated.
 It's the new buzzword in the HR sector that has become increasingly popular in the realm of employee feedback.
 A pulse survey is comparatively shorter, problem focused and more frequent than an annual engagement survey.
-These surveys act like an ear to employee sentiments and if done regularly and effectively, they can help organization get away with challenges like employee turnover and disengagement at an early stage.
+These surveys act like an ear to employee sentiments and if done regularly and effectively, they can help organization get away with challenges like low employee retention and disengagement at an early stage.
 Not just that!
 Pulse surveys being more agile help HR leaders plot trends and measure improvements rapidly in contrast to annual surveys.

 Use these survey questions stated below as a sample pulse survey to identify and measure the potential employee retention risks in your company and any problems that might be prevailing with the employee experience.